Do Go On - 443 - The Theft of The Scream

 Wow.

-because Elizabeth Phillips has stolen it.
+Obviously, you can't see it anymore because Elizabeth Phillips has stolen it.

-I would just collect so much dust.
+I could just collect so much dust.

 Yes.